 Nurse Practitioners often serve as primary care providers in clinics, outpatient centers, and home health care agencies in regions that are traditionally underserved.
-Now, Pitt Nursing is offering its three BSN to DNP Nurse Practitioner primary care concentrations in a distance education format.
+Now, Pitt Nursing is offering its two BSN to DNP Nurse Practitioner primary care concentrations in a distance education format.

 - Adult-Gerontology Primary Care